Yun-no/IoTFinlandBuses/README.md

 However instead of specific bus position lookup, flexible searching is needed.
 A key-value db can't serve well for that use case.

-PostgreSQL was then chosen for storing the date in a relational db.
+PostgreSQL was then chosen for storing the data in a relational db.
 And with the ORM package ormar combined with pydantic, data mapping and validation are automated.

 ### Data storing logic